Blue Ridge Community College is pleased to announce an exciting opportunity for students to study abroad in April 2020.

 Not exactly.
 An organization based in the U.S. that coordinates trips to Cuba will help develop our itinerary and arrange lodging.
 BRCC Faculty member Jack Igelman will lead the trip with another faculty/staff from the College.
-Currently, there are direct flights from Charlotte, NC to Cuba.
+Currently, there are direct flights from Atlanta, GA to Cuba.

 What will we do?